 VideoSubFinder is Windows freeware to auto-detect and extract hard-coded subtitles from videos, saving the results to a series of screen grabs — containing only the subtitle lettering at large size and thus ready for OCR.
 VideoSubFinder appears to be the best option for occasional use by media archivists, and also publishers and editors who want to extract to text.

-It’s been tested by me and working nicely ‘out of the box’ on an old 17 minute video.
+It’s been tested by me and is working nicely ‘out of the box’ on an old 17 minute video.
 It does not appear to have native dependencies other than requiring the Microsoft Visual C++ Redistributable for Visual Studio 2017, which most Windows users will already have installed.
 Its output does however require Finereader or similar for OCR processing (see below).

 The use-case here is: you have an old interview where where the audio is degraded and/or the speaker has heavily accented English, or where the subtitles are translations, which means you can’t just upload it to YouTube and have closed captions automatically generated in a twinkling by eager Googlebots.
 But you do have good hardcoded English subtitles on the video frames, which someone spent time creating — perhaps decades ago.